GluuFederation/docs-gg-prod/3.1.4/source/configuration.md

 ## Gluu Gateway

-The Gluu Gateway service is used to manage all components, including: the Admin GUI Portal "Konga", Kong, Postgres, OXD-Server and OXD-https-extension.
+The Gluu Gateway service is used to manage all components, including: the Admin GUI Portal "Konga", Kong, Postgres, oxd Server and oxd-https-extension.

 !!!
 Warning
     Stopping one service influences the work of the others.
 Make sure all the required services are up and running to provide a stable Gluu Gateway environment.